abbasidaniyal/barCodeGen/README.md

-# xtacyBarCodeGen
+# BarCodeGen

-Use of barcodejs to generate barcode png
+Use of barcodejs to generate barcode and save it as a png file